nekocoko/sd-prompt-bubbles/README.md

 - Save frequently used tags with translations and search them easily.
 - Saved tags are stored in `extensions\sd-prompt-bubbles\prompt_bubbles_dict.json`.
 - You can save multiple tags at once.
 When inserted into a prompt, they appear as grouped tag bubbles.
+- `Pref` is a preference level that can be set when saving tags to the personal dictionary.
+It has no functional effect other than visually distinguishing tags by bubble color.

 ### Tag Search
 Since this feature is not compatible with the default tag autocomplete, a separate tag search feature is provided.<br>